Quantifying subspace entanglement with geometric measures: Results

 where $i=0,1,\cdots,d-2$, with $a=\cos(\theta/2)$ and $b=\exp(i\xi)\sin(\theta/2)$, $\theta \in (0,\pi)$, $\xi \in [0,2\pi)$.

 Clearly, the dimension of $\mathcal{S}_{2\times d}^{\theta}$ is $d-1$, which is also the maximal available dimension of an entangled subspace in this scenario.
 Furthermore, it has been proved that

 In Fig.~\ref{fig:analytic_gm}, we plot $E_2(\mathcal{S}_{2\times d}^{\theta})$ as a function of $\theta$ for different dimensions and compare the analytical results with those obtained via the gradient descent and PPT relaxation methods.
 For convenience, we fix $\xi=0$.
-As observed, in this ordinary case, both methods provide accurate results.
+As observed, for this kind of low-dimensional entanglement, both methods provide accurate results.

 The robustness of different entangled subspaces can also be explored, as depicted in Fig.~\ref{fig:robustness}.
 Three different subspaces ($\theta=\frac{\pi}{2}, \frac{\pi}{4}, \frac{\pi}{6})$ with $d=3$ are selected for comparison.
-We randomly generate 1000 unitary perturbations $U=e^{-iH}$ for different trace norms of $H$.
-Using gradient descent, we compute the minimum geometric measure $E_2$ after the perturbations for different trace norms.
+We randomly generate 1000 unitary perturbations $U=e^{-iH}$ for each different trace norm of $H$.
+Utilizing gradient descent strategy, we compute the minimum geometric measure $E_2$ after the perturbations with different trace norms.
 A non-zero value of $E_2$ indicates that the subspace remains entangled after perturbations.
 As Theorem 1 proves, entangled subspaces with larger $E_2$ values are more robust against perturbations.